regine/meltmodel/index.md

 - __D__istributed __E__nhanced __T__emperature __I__ndex __M__odel (DETIM)

-The models compute glacier surface mass balance (ablation and accumulation) and discharge, with hourly to daily resolution.
+The models compute __glacier surface mass balance__ (ablation and accumulation) and discharge, with hourly to daily resolution.
 The mass balance model is fully distributed, i.e. calculations are performed for each grid cell of a digital elevation model.
-Discharge is calculated from the water provided by melt plus liquid precipitation by three linear reservoirs corresponding to the different storage properties of firn, snow and glacier ice.
-Discharge simulations are optional, i.e. the mass balance model can be run independently of the discharge model.
-Glacier retreat may also be modeled using a simple volume-area scaling.
+Discharge is calculated by three linear reservoirs corresponding to the different storage properties of firn, snow and glacier ice. __Discharge__ simulations are optional, i.e. the mass balance model can be run independently of the discharge model.
+Glacier __retreat__ may also be modeled using a simple volume-area scaling.
-In addition, DEBaM can compute subsurface temperatures, water content and percolation via a 1-D multi-layer snow model that is forced by the surface energy balance.
+In addition, DEBaM can compute subsurface temperatures, water content and percolation via a 1-D __multi-layer snow model__ that is forced by the surface energy balance.

-Minimum data requirements are a digital elevation model and hourly or daily air temperature and precipitation data (DETIM) and temperature, precipitation, wind speed, humidity and shortwave incoming radiation (DEBaM).
+__Minimum data requirements__ are a digital elevation model and hourly or daily air temperature and precipitation data (DETIM) and temperature, precipitation, wind speed, humidity and shortwave incoming radiation (DEBaM).

 The models were initially developed by Regine Hock in the mid 1990s, and have since been continuously expanded.
 In 2006, Carleen Tijm-Reijmer contributed the subsurface snow model used by DEBaM.
+The models were made open source in August 2012 with help of Lyman Gillispie.

 - __DEBaM__ computes surface melt by an energy balance approach.
 - __DETIM__ offers various temperature index methods approaches.